This post may contain affiliate links. Read my full disclosure policy.

 - Cuisine: Chinese

-- 1–2 tablespoons wok oil – a high temp oil like peanut or coconut oil
+- 1–2 tablespoons wok oil – a high temp oil like peanut oil

 - 1 cup match stick carrots, or 1 carrot shredded